 The best thing to do is to only eat mushrooms you get from a reliable supermarket, grocer or market.

 Some people go on mushroom picking tours in NSW.
 They pick wild Saffron Milkcap mushrooms (Lactarius deliciosus) or Slippery Jack mushrooms (Suillus luteus) in a pine forest.
-Be aware of the risks of accidently picking poisonou wild mushrooms on tours.
-Do not pick and eat wild mushrooms outside of an organised tour.
+Be aware of the risks of accidently picking poisonous wild mushrooms while on tours.
+Never pick and eat wild mushrooms outside of an organised tour.
+There is no easy way to know if a wild mushroom is edible or poisonous.

-• watch your child when they are outside
+• watching your child when they are outside

-• check for any mushrooms in your garden or at the park and remove them before allowing your child to play.
+• checking for any mushrooms in your garden or at the park and removing them before allowing your child to play.

-If you are worried about mushroom poisoning, do not wait for symptoms to appear.
+If you are worried you might have mushroom poisoning, do not wait for symptoms to appear.
 Call the Poisons Information Centre immediately on 13 11 26 (available 24 hours, 7 days a week).

 If possible, take a sample of the mushroom or a photo to help identify the species of mushroom.